numpy/archive/README.md

-# Archive of documents related to the project governance and management.
+# Archive of documents related to the project governance and management

 ## `community_meetings`